GaoFan98/bitfinex-p2p-exchange/README.md

 ## Overview

 This project implements a distributed exchange that allows clients to submit and match buy/sell orders in a peer-to-peer network.
+The system operates without a central authority, using Grenache for service discovery and communication.

 ## Features